ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 ---
 #Artisan Quickstart Guide for Android

-Thanks for signing up and welcome to Artisan!
-Before you can start analyzing, personalizing, optimizing, and modifying your app you'll need to install the Artisan SDK.
-Installing the SDK requires technical knowledge of your app, so if you aren't familiar with the inner workings of your app you can forward this information to your development team.

 ##Prerequisites
 1\.
 Eclipse with Android SDK (At a minimum ensure you have support for Android 2.3.3 and build against the latest Android SDK)